Kohnnn/sankeyduckhat/Sankey_COMMAND_SUMMARY.md

         *   Table -> Text serialization (DSL generation) when editing.
     *   Added "Export CSV" and "Import CSV" buttons.
     *   Added row validation (visual highlighting for invalid data).

+The label still can not be drag and change separately from the node.
+You should know that the label is the text box.

+Also add option to change each text box size and alignment